andyhsu10/2023-rise-ds-nostr-assignment/README.md

 - Start the aggregator by: `make aggregate`
 - To see the events stored in DB: `make view`

+### Phase 5

+- Copy `.env.example` to `.env` and fill in the values.
+To set up multiple relays, set the value of `RELAY_URLS` to a comma-separated list of relay URLs.
+- Start the relay and aggregator by: `docker compose up -d`

 ## Questions

 ### Phase 1